2021 Financial Stability Conference: Planning for Surprises, Learning from Crises

 Published: March 10, 2021

-The disruptions associated with the SARS-CoV-2 (COVID-19) pandemic, coming just a decade after the Great Financial Crisis of 2007–2009, alerted the public and policymakers alike to the dangers of shocks from within and outside of the financial system.
+The disruptions associated with the SARS-CoV-2 (COVID-19) pandemic, coming just a decade after the Great Financial Crisis of 2007-2009, alerted the public and policymakers alike to the dangers of shocks from within and outside of the financial system.
 The disruptions provided a live-fire stress test for postcrisis reforms, ushering in a new set of responses whose long-term impacts remain to be determined.
 It has drawn attention to vulnerabilities in the financial system.
 Some of these were foreseen, while others emerged unexpectedly.
-This year is an opportune time not only to reflect on the efficacy of these and other past interventions but also to seek reforms to confront the challenges of a new normal, wherein once-in-a-lifetime disruptions may occur every decade.
+It was an opportune time not only to reflect on the efficacy of these and other past interventions but also to seek reforms to confront the challenges of a new normal, wherein once-in-a-lifetime disruptions may occur every decade.